giantswarm/docs/src/content/general/management-clusters/index.md

 ---
 linkTitle: Management Clusters
 title: Giant Swarm Management Clusters
-description: Describes the role Management Clusters perform in the Giant Swarm architecture and how they are updated.
+description: The role Management Clusters perform in the Giant Swarm architecture and how they are updated.
+weight: 60
 menu:
   main:
     identifier: management-clusters